 More than 5 million Americans currently live with a traumatic brain injury-related disability.
 These individuals are forced to make adjustments to every aspect of their daily lives, including relationships with their family and friends, employment opportunities, household responsibilities, and transportation.
 When these severe injuries are caused by someone else’s negligence, the guilty party should be held fully responsible for their actions.

 If you or a loved one has suffered a brain injury as a result of someone else’s negligence, contact Maggiano, DiGirolamo & Lizzi.
-Call (201) 585-9111 or email us to schedule your free consultation and start on the path to recovering your losses.
+Call (201) 585-9111 or email us to schedule your FREE consultation and start on the path to recovering your losses.

-Our lawyers are determined to speak on behalf of those whose lives have been turned upside down by negligence and a traumatic brain injury, and we are committed to fully investigating and pursuing your personal injury claim.
+Our brain injury lawyers are determined to speak on behalf of those whose lives have been turned upside down by negligence and a traumatic brain injury, and we are committed to fully investigating and pursuing your personal injury claim.